Fiammetta Wilson

 Fiammetta Wilson FRAS (born Helen Frances Worthington; 19 July 1864 – 21 July 1920) was a British astronomer elected a fellow of the Royal Astronomical Society in 1916.

 Early life and education

-Fiammetta Wilson was born Helen Frances Worthington on 19 July 1864 to Helen Felicite (Till) Worthington (1839–1922) and Francis Samuel Worthington (1837–1912) of Lowestoft, Suffolk.
+Fiammetta Wilson was born Helen Frances Worthington on 19 July 1864 to Helen Felicite Worthington (nee Till; 1839–1922) and Francis Samuel Worthington (1837–1912) of Lowestoft, Suffolk.
 She had four younger siblings, two brothers and two sisters.
 Her father was a physician and a surgeon with a strong interest in the natural sciences.
 After he retired he spent time doing microscopical studies, and encouraged Fiammetta to study her natural surroundings.
 She was educated by governesses, went to schools in Germany and Switzerland, and was trained as a musician in Italy.